GonzaloVolonterio/vue-notes-pinia/README.md

-# Vue Notes App with real database using Firebase
+# Vue Notes App with real database using Firebase and Pinia

 ## Create a user for real database you can post, edit and delete notes.

 ## Built With
  ```
 Vue
+Vite
 Css
 Pinia
 Firebase